BACK to AllenJFrantzen.com

 There are five parts to Boxing Beyond the Ring.

 1. Why box?

 By boxing we discover who we are as men.
-It’s a way to experience whole manhood and create a manly presence for yourself in a world that is less friendly to men all the time.
-Today we often see the word “masculinity” qualified by the adjective “toxic.”
-That’s the media reminding us that we have to be men on somebody else’s terms.
+It's a way to experience whole manhood and create a manly presence for yourself in a world that is less friendly to men all the time.
+Today we often see the word "masculinity" qualified by the adjective "toxic."
+That's the feminist media reminding us that we have to be men on somebody else's terms.
+Lately the word "traditional" has been substituted for "toxic," so now even "traditional" men are pathologized by those who want to control their thoughts and supervise their behavior.
 Boxers have to be men on their own terms.
 Boxers have to be strong and also have to be ring-smart.
 In the arena, boxers need strategy as well as strength and big hearts as well as good heads.
 We throw punches and absorb them, shifting from offense to defense and back.
 In life, warriors do that many times a day.
 Modern men are searching for ways to experience body and brain working as one.
-That’s wholeness.
+That's wholeness.
 We want to get out of our heads and into action.
 This section argues that boxing has unique power to bring body and brain together and to create the whole man.

 2. Preliminaries: gear and fear

 A lot is made of the risks of boxing, so protective gear is important.
 Boxing gear is more than protection, however.
 It's also fuel for our boxing passion and a way to express our boxing identity.
 Related to protection is danger, so this section also talks about fear.
 That is one the risks of boxing that is seldom mentioned.
 I discuss ways to deal with fear.
 Handling fear in the ring is a great way to learn how to handle fear outside it.